coilhq/mucoa/SOLUTION_DESIGN.md

 | padding                          | `u29`             | Data to be used for padding.                 |

 #### 8.1.3 Transfer
-Transfers for TB are immutable.
+Transfers for TigerBeetle are immutable.

 | Field             | Type              | Description                                                                                                                       |
 |-------------------|-------------------|-----------------------------------------------------------------------------------------------------------------------------------|